kyma-project/test-infra/cmd/image-builder/README.md

            name: "image-builder-ado-token"
            key: "token"
    ```
-   Or use the predefined preset `image-builder-ado-token` in the ProwJob definition.
+   Or use the predefined preset `image-builder-ado-token` in the ProwJob definition if you use rendertemplates.
    ```yaml
    labels:
      preset-image-builder-ado-token: "true"